-Records of overtime worked by employees shall be provided to the designated Union Steward, to be posted on a quarterly basis on Union bulletin boards.
+In addition, records of overtime worked by employees minus Stand-By overtime shall be posted monthly on a worksite bulletin board and distributed to the designated Union Steward.
 In areas where no Steward is available, the list will be sent electronically to the Union Hall general email address: afscme2384@afscme2384.com.
 In addition, records of overtime worked by Unit members shall be made available for inspection by an authorized representative of the Union upon advance request and at reasonable times.

-- H. Overtime shall be voluntary, except however, the City reserves the right to assign overtime in the event insufficient employees volunteer, or to avoid inadequate staffing, or to ensure service delivery, or to conduct mandatory training. - I. Where a ten (10) hour, four (4) day workweek schedule is implemented, overtime is defined as time assigned and worked beyond ten (10) hours a day or forty (40) hours a week.
+- H. Overtime shall be voluntary, except however, the City reserves the right to assign overtime in the event insufficient employees volunteer, or to avoid inadequate staffing, or to ensure service delivery, or to conduct mandatory training. - Where a ten (10) hour, four (4) day workweek schedule is implemented, overtime is defined as time assigned and worked beyond ten (10) hours a day or forty (40) hours a week.